Models for the common knowledge logic: Models for

 \section{Models for $\lckl$}

-In this section, we show that the class $\fckl$ of CKL-frames is modally definable, while the class $\ackl$ of CKL-algebras is not, which means that $\ackl$ is not a variety.
-In fact, we prove that the class $\fckl$ of all CKL-frames is equal to the class $\defframe(\lckl)$ of Kripke frames in which all formulas of $\ckl$ is valid.
-Next, we introduce a class $\amh$ of MH-algebras, and show that $\ckl$ is sound and complete with respect to $\amh$, and that $\ackl$ is a proper subclass of $\amh$.
-Then, we prove that $\ackl$ is not modally definable.
-Finally, we show that free MH-algebras are CKL-algebras.
+In this section, we show that the class $\fckl$ of CKL-frames is modally definable, while the class $\ackl$ of CKL-algebras is not.
+First, we prove that $\fckl=\defframe(\lckl)$.
+Next, we introduce a class $\amh$ of MH-algebras, and show that $\amh=\defalgebra(\ckl)$.
+Then, we prove that $\ackl$ does not form a variety.
+Consequently, it follows that $\ackl$ is not modally definable.
+Finally, we show that any free MH-algebra is a CKL-algebra.

 \begin{definition} A modal algebra is called a {\em MH-algebra}, if the following hold for each $x\in A$: \begin{enumerate} \item $\acko x\leq x$; \item $\acko x\leq \aeko\acko x$; \item $\acko(x\pscom \aeko x)\leq x\pscom \acko x$. \end{enumerate} We write $\amh$ for the class of all MH-algebras. \end{definition}